mikemates/tandem/memory-bank/activeContext.md

 - ✅ Completed core matching system with algorithm based on skills, interests, and proximity
 - ✅ Implemented full messaging functionality with conversation list and message threads
 - ✅ Developed profile system with viewing and editing capabilities
+- ✅ Built community activity discovery and participation features
-- Advancing implementation based on natural user flow: profile completion → find matches → connect → participate in community
+- ✅ Completed the full user journey: profile → find matches → connect → participate in community

 ### Design Approach
 - Implemented a clean, modern UI with Tailwind CSS